filecoin-project/devgrants/rfps/green-grants.md

 To submit a proposal, create an issue in this repository using the RFP issue template.
 Draft proposals for discussion are welcome and encouraged.

-Proposals will be evaluated on a rolling basis until December 2022 and proposers will receive a final determination within 2 weeks.
+Proposals will be evaluated on a rolling basis until September 2022 and proposers will receive a final determination within 2 weeks.

 Note that all work funded through this RFP must be open sourced via MIT and Apache2 licenses.